-Dr. Jerry Markoch is currently in his 33rd year of teaching and 25th year as Director of Bands at Athens Drive High School in Raleigh, N.C.
-During his tenure at Athens Drive, the band program has grown to over 200 members and has earned significant honors, including consistent “Superior” ratings at the N.C.
+Dr. Jerry Markoch is currently in his 36th year of teaching and 28th year as Director of Bands at Athens Drive High School in Raleigh, N.C.
+During his tenure at Athens Drive, the band program has grown to nearly 200 members and has earned significant honors, including consistent “Superior” ratings at the N.C.
 Concert Band Festival and numerous “Grand Champion” and “First Place” awards at local and regional marching band events.
-In April, 2017 the Wind ensemble earned the distinction of being named an “Honor Band of North Carolina;” in March 2014, the Wind Ensemble performed in Carnegie Hall, NY; in 2009 and 2010, concert groups performed for the Music for All/Bands of America “National Concert Band and Percussion Ensemble Festival” in Indianapolis, IN; and in 2006, 2010, 2014, and 2018 the Wind Ensemble performed at the NCMEA Conference in Winston-Salem.
-The Athens Drive Marching Band has traveled extensively throughout the eastern United States, performing at such noted locales as Tampa, Florida (2018 Outback Bowl Pregame and Parade Grand Champion); Philadelphia (2014 Thanksgiving Day Parade); Washington D.C.
-(2012 Memorial Day Parade) and Walt Disney World.
+Concert groups have performed for the Music for All/Bands of America “National Concert Band and Percussion Ensemble Festival” in Indianapolis, and the Wind Ensemble has performed 4 times at the NCMEA Conference in Winston-Salem.
+Under Dr. Markoch’s direction, the band has performed at such famous locales as Carnegie Hall, the Outback Bowl, the Philadelphia Thanksgiving Day Parade, the Washington D.C.
+Memorial Day Parade and Walt Disney World.
 Students in the band have received much praise for their enthusiasm, fine character and outstanding musicianship.

 Dr. Markoch completed a Ph.D. in music education at Louisiana State University, a M.M. at Bowling Green State University, Ohio, and a B.M. at the University of Akron, Ohio.
 Prior to his graduate studies, he served three years as Band Director at Manchester High School (Akron, Ohio).
 Dr. Markoch has received many awards for his scholarship including a prestigious fellowship at LSU and the distinction of “Valedictorian” at the University of Akron.
 In 2003, he was selected by his colleagues as “Teacher of the Year” at Athens Drive High School.
 In 2007, he was named “Band Director of the Year” by the N.C.
 Central District Bandmasters Association (CDBA).
 In 2008, he received the “Award of Excellence” from the same organization.
 In 2015, Dr. Markoch was awarded the Jackson Parkhurst Award for Special Achievement in Music Education from the North Carolina Symphony.

-In addition to his teaching responsibilities at Athens Drive, Dr. Markoch has served as a clinician and adjudicator throughout the state.
-“Doc”–as he is affectionately known by his students and colleagues—is an avid golfer and resides in Fuquay-Varina with his wife, Susan.
-The couple has two children, Ben—a professional graphic designer, and his daughter Caroline is a high school dance teacher.
+In addition to his teaching responsibilities at Athens Drive, Dr. Markoch is very active as a clinician and adjudicator throughout the state.
+“Doc”–as he is affectionately known by his students and colleagues—is an avid golfer and classical guitarist.
+He resides in Fuquay-Varina with his wife, Susan.
+His son Ben is a graphic designer, and his daughter Caroline is a high school dance teacher.

 Contact Dr. Markoch by e-mail at firstname.lastname@example.org or at 919-233-4077.